Skip to main content

 How Much Is a Tooth Extraction?

-The national average cost* of a tooth extraction can range from $177 to $835, depending on the type of extraction being performed.
-Here’s a quick summary of how much you can expect to pay based on the type of tooth extraction being performed:5
+The national average cost* of a simple tooth extraction is $177, but ranges between $137-$835, according to CareCredit's 2024 Cost Study.5 Here’s a quick summary of how much you can expect to pay based on the type of tooth extraction being performed:5

 The above costs do not include any reduction that may be provided by a dental insurance or discount plan.5 Also, note that dental schools may offer lower rates — about 60% to 70% less than traditional dental offices.6